dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

     * HEDT: See [Emulating NVRAM](https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html) on how to stop NVRAM write, note that for install you do not need to run the script.
 Just setup the config.plist

 * **RTC Missing**:
-  * Commonly found on 300 series and X299/Cascade Lake-X refresh motherboards, caused by the RTC clock being disabled by default.
+  * Commonly found on Intel's 300+ series(ie. Z370, Z490) and X299/Cascade Lake-X refresh motherboards, caused by the RTC clock being disabled by default.
 See [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) on creating an SSDT-AWAC.aml
   * Some drunk firmware writer at HP also disabled the RTC on the HP 250 G6 with no way to actually re-enable it, for users cursed with such hardware you'll need to create a fake RTC clock for macOS to play with:

 Example of what a disabled RTC with no way to enable looks like(note that there is no value to re-enable it like `STAS`):